 Now, Mosaic has the control to handle multiple data importing scenarios, and their customers have the freedom to upload their data to fit the required schema.
 With Osmos’ custom validations and AI-powered data transformations, Mosaic’s customers are empowered to send clean data every time.

-Our team at Osmos ran into this same issue, which is why we've built AI-powered data transformation tools that speed up the data onboarding process.
+Our team at Osmos ran into these same issues, which is why we've built AI-powered data transformation tools that speed up the data onboarding process.

-So if you're ready to bring your data onboarding into the 21st century then try the world’s most comprehensive customer data onboarding solution today.
+So if you're ready to scale your data onboarding then try the world’s most comprehensive customer data onboarding solutions today.